labs14-brav/Backend/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs14-brav/Frontend/blob/master/README.md) for details on the fronend of our project.
+See [Android Documentation](https://github.com/labs14-brav/Android) for details on the Android application.
-🚫 Add DS iOS and/or Andriod links here if applicable.